-- A. Child, including biological, adopted, or foster child, stepchild, or who the parent stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency;

-- B. Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or person who stood in loco parentis when the employee was a minor child;

-- C. Spouse;

-- D. Registered domestic partner as defined by RCW 26.60;

-- E. Grandparent;

-- F. Grandchild; or

-- G. Sibling.
+- D. A family member is defined as: - 1.
+Child, including biological, adopted, or foster child, stepchild, or child who the parent stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency; - 2.
+Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or person who stood in loco parentis when the employee was a minor child; - 3.
+Spouse; - 4.
+Registered domestic partner as defined by RCW 26.60; - 5.
+Grandparent; - 6.
+Grandchild; or - 7.
+Sibling. - E. A household member is defined as persons who reside in the same home who have reciprocal duties to and do provide financial support for one another.
+This term does not include persons sharing the same house when the living style is primarily that of a dormitory or commune. - F. In the event of the death of an aunt, uncle, niece, nephew, siblings-in-law, first cousin, and corresponding relatives of the employee's spouse or domestic partner, the Employer will approve the employee's accrued paid leave for all deaths up to a total of five (5) days for each calendar year.
+Additional days may be approved by the College.